Gbhavya123/SafeChat/README.md

-# 🛡️ SafeChat – Real-Time Chat Moderation Assistant
+# 🛡️ SafeChat – Real-Time Chat Moderation Application

 SafeChat is a lightweight, fast, and AI-powered real-time chat moderation system designed to detect and prevent toxic, abusive, and unsafe messages before they appear in conversations.
 Instead of punishment, SafeChat promotes polite guidance, helping users communicate better while maintaining a safe and professional environment.